 Jeannie has lived a life of commitment to serve kids and their families and to help them succeed in a system that may or may not recognize their strengths.
 So we often we hear that our District is failing our kids—or a certain portion of them anyways.

 Jeannie Foster stands here today as a child of the Saint Paul School District and as a true success story.
 She had nearly every card imaginable stacked against her growing up, and she overcame every one.
-Jeannie is proud to stand here today to ask for your support and to show all of Saint Paul that we can serve students like her--and we can serve them well.
+Jeannie is proud to stand here today to ask for your support and to continue to show all of Saint Paul that we can serve students like her--and we can serve them well.